-Curcumin is one of the most heavily researched herbs due to its potential to impact the inflammatory process in several models.
+Curcumin or Turmeric is one of the most heavily researched herbs due to its potential to impact the inflammatory process in several models.
 One key concern, in some studies, is bioavailability or absorption, which has likewise raised concerns as to its true efficacy in regards to health conditions.
 Are these concerns truly founded or is it all hype?
 Experience tells us that it is a little of both.

 This bright orange, very expensive herb in pure form is something that I personally work with daily.
 It is used not only in clinical research, but also a staple in the middle Eastern diet, most often in the form of Turmeric.
 Curcumin is also used in the dye and cosmetic industry, taking advantage of its bright orange color and staining ability.
 It’s power is strong, both medicinally and in its staining capabilities…trust me on this.
 I have come to know curcumin on a personal and intimate level.